v-fedorov/DestinyTailor/README.md

 ## About the project

-This is very much a "discovery" project; after realising it was possible via the Bungie API, I've decided to step outside of my comfort realms of .NET, and have a proper go with Node.js.
-Some of the technologies I've set out to experiment with include:
+This is very much a "discovery" project; after realising it was possible via the Bungie API, I've decided to step outside of my comfort realms of .NET, and have a proper go with Node.js and Angular.
-- [x] Node.js
-- [x] Express
-- [x] Grunt
-- [x] Bower
-- [ ] Web components
-- [x] Angular
-- [ ] Routing

 All feedback is appreciated; both positive or ~~negative~~ *constructive*, so please feel free to contact me here, or on PSN via @GeekyEggo.